Abdul Hameed (writer): Career

-Hameed's first collection of short stories 'Manzil Manzil' received popular acclaim and he became recognized romantic short story writer.
-Apart from writing short stories and novels, he wrote columns for national newspapers.
+A. Hameed's first collection of short stories 'Manzil Manzil' received popular acclaim and he became recognized as a realist Urdu fiction writer and member of the Progressive Writers' Movement.
+Apart from writing short stories and novels, he wrote a Sunday column Amritsar kee Yaadein and later on Lahore kee Yaadein for the daily Nawai Waqt.
 He also wrote plays for radio and television.

-Hameed has written more than 200 novels and 100 books on fiction and children's literature.
-In his youth, he was influenced by the Progressive Writers' Movement and especially by the writings of Krishan Chander.
+A. Hameed has written more than 200 novels and 100 books comprising Urdu short stories, Urdu novels, Travelogues (Americano), Children's novel series, and Children's TV Drama Serial Ainak wala Jinn.
+In his youth, he was influenced by the Progressive Writers' Movement and especially by the writings of Saadat Hassan Manto Manto's quote about A Hameed getting romantic even on seeing a street lamp post and Krishan Chander.
 Urdu She'r Ki Dastan, Urdu Nasr ki Dastan (in which he has given information about the prose literature of many Urdu prose writers from Banda Nawaz Gesu Daraz to the recent prose writers of Deccan and Gujrat), Mirza Ghalib Lahore Mein and Dastango Ashfaq Ahmad are his most famous books.